rjsf-team/react-jsonschema-form/docs/advanced-customization/internals.md

+# Internals

+Miscellaneous internals of react-jsonschema-form are listed here.

 ## JSON Schema supporting status

 This component follows [JSON Schema](http://json-schema.org/documentation.html) specs.
 We currently support JSON Schema-07 by default, but we also support other JSON schema versions through the [custom schema validation](https://react-jsonschema-form.readthedocs.io/en/latest/validation/#custom-schema-validation) feature.
 Due to the limitation of form widgets, there are some exceptions as follows: